wso2-attic/ballerina-integrator/examples/guides/messaging/messaging-with-kafka/README.md

     noRetries: 3
 };

-kafka:SimpleProducer kafkaProducer = new(producerConfigs);
+kafka:Producer kafkaProducer = new(producerConfigs);
 ```

-A Kafka producer in Ballerina needs to consist of a `kafka:SimpleProducer` object with specifying the required configurations for a Kafka publisher.
+A Kafka producer in Ballerina needs to consist of a `kafka:Producer` object with specifying the required configurations for a Kafka publisher.

 Let's now see the complete implementation of the `product_admin_portal`, which is a Kafka topic publisher.
 Inline comments added for better understanding.